oskarruo/tiralabra/docs/implementationreport.md

 And for variables (hexagons)
 - One-Ended Arrow: Represents the left node using the variable type on the right node.

+## Achieved time complexities

+The planned time complexities were able to be reached:

+- LZ78 compression: O(N)
+- LZ78 decompression: O(N)
+- Huffman coding compression: O(N + log N) (effectively O(N) as the priority queue which has log insertion/extraction has at most 256 elements)
+- Huffman coding decompression: O(N)

+## Efficiency testing

+The testing of the efficiency of the algorithms is documented in the [testing report](testingreport.md#efficiency-testing)

 ## Potential flaws

 After analysing the times of each step in an algorithm, it seems that the majority of the time is taken by the writing and reading operations.
-I am certainly not an expert at writing I/O stuff, so this could potentially be made faster.
+Re-writing the writer/reader classes more efficiently could potentially make the algorithms faster.

 ## LLM usage